freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/working-in-tech/code-reviews/index.md

 Is is important to be humble throughout the code review process.
 Accept your mistakes, and be professional when pointing out improvements or errors in the code of your fellow team members.

+Code Review have been proven to improve quality, modularization and reduce error-proneness in a software project.
+Even if a review is just an explanation of the code to another programmer, the feeling that your code is going to be read/ inspected by another programmer as well makes you write better code in many ways (smaller methods, comments and no ["magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming))).

+As to what is reviewed and when, well there is no clear answer.
+Many teams have rules that every piece of code that checks-in in the version control system has to be reviewed by another programmer, while other teams have whole days when they dedicate to code reviews across the team.